 The DMV issues replica plates.
 See Circa 1982 Replica plates.

-Existing blue plates do not have to be surrendered.
+Existing blue plates do not have to be surrendered and may be used on a vehicle if legible.

 Plates prior to 1969 were issued in many different designs.